victronenergy/venus-html5-app/TOPICS.md

 /Dc/Battery/Soc  -> D-Bus path.
 ```

+On D-Bus, data is sent on change.
+And dbus-mqtt translates each transmission on D-Bus, called
+a PropertiesChanged message, to a mqtt publish().

 ### What topics have what data?

 First, note that most data comes from the system device.
 See explanation on the dbus wiki page